wacncontent/CustomizeTool/removeCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 <a name="upload"></a>
 ## Automate content upload from your ASP.NET application to your CDN endpoint ##

-If you want to easily upload all of the static content in your ASP.NET Web application to your CDN endpoint, or if your deploy your Web application using continuous delivery (for an example, see [Continuous Delivery for Cloud Services in Azure](/documentation/articles/cloud-services-dotnet-continuous-delivery)), you can use Azure PowerShell to automate the synchronization of the latest content files to Azure blobs every time you deploy your Web application.
+If you want to easily upload all of the static content in your ASP.NET web site to your CDN endpoint, or if your deploy your web site using continuous delivery (for an example, see [Continuous Delivery for Cloud Services in Azure](/documentation/articles/cloud-services-dotnet-continuous-delivery)), you can use Azure PowerShell to automate the synchronization of the latest content files to Azure blobs every time you deploy your web site.
 For example, you can run the script at [Upload Content Files from ASP.NET Application to Azure Blobs](http://gallery.technet.microsoft.com/scriptcenter/Upload-Content-Files-from-41c2142a) upload all the content files in an ASP.NET application.
 To use this script:

 4. From the **Start** menu, run **Windows Azure PowerShell**.
 5. In the Azure PowerShell window, run `Get-AzurePublishSettingsFile` to download a publish settings file for your Azure account.